-Clarion Prague City in the Nové Město district of the city and was 10,000 points per night for our 4-night stay in July.
-I booked our reward stay in early May when my 75 day international booking window opened as a Choice Privileges Platinum elite member.
-The comparable paid rate at time I booked our stay was 460 EUR ($539.17 USD) for 4 nights including the weekend.
-This is a popular hotel and looks to be sold out for most dates over the next month.
+Clarion Prague City in the Nové Město district of the city was 10,000 points per night for our 4-night stay in July.
+I booked our reward stay in early May when my 75-day international booking window opened as a Choice Privileges Platinum elite member.
+The comparable paid rate at time I booked our stay was 460 EUR ($539.17 USD) for 4 nights, including the weekend.
+This is a popular hotel and looks to be sold out for most dates in August 2017.

 Clarion Hotel Prague City has 4.5 circles on TripAdvisor and ranks #130 of 649 hotels on the date of this post.

-Breakfast buffet included.
+Breakfast buffet is included on reward stays.
 Nice dining room, adequate breakfast.

-Main complaint was room cleaning service.
+Main complaint we had for our hotel stay was room cleaning service.
 One day no toilet paper, no coffee replacement for two days after day 2.
-One day no clean towels when we had soaked towels drying our hand laundry.
+One day there were no clean towels when we had soaked towels drying our hand laundry.

-Good bed, working AC, good Wifi, good TV, interesting people watching on square outside hotel, a popular gathering place for people hanging out under the trees.
+Positive aspects of Clarion Prague City were a comfortable bed, working AC, good Wifi, good TV, and interesting people watching on the square outside the hotel, a popular gathering place for people hanging out under the trees.